 According to the 2010 census, there were 26,179 Americans of Malaysian background.
 Malaysian-Americans consist of people of a variety of ethnic origins, including Malay, Malaysian Chinese, Tamil, Banjar, Minangkabau, Indonesian, Iban, Filipino, Nepali, Tausūg, and Dusun.
 The state with the largest population of Malaysian-Americans is California; smaller populations live in New York, Texas, Illinois, Virginia, and Hawaii.
 In Los Angeles there is no official Malaysian enclave and the population tends to be rather diffuse.
-Of the few recognizably Malaysian businesses in Los Angeles, nearly all are in the San Gabriel Valley.
+Of the few recognizably Malaysian businesses in Los Angeles, the majority are in the San Gabriel Valley.

 Malaysia is a federal constitutional monarchy located in Southeast Asia comprised of thirteen states and three federal territories.
 It has a total landmass of 329,847 square kilometers (making it only about 78% the size of California) and is separated by the South China Sea into Peninsular Malaysia and East Malaysia (Malaysian Borneo).
 Malaysia shares a border with Brunei, Indonesia, the Philippines, Singapore, Thailand, and Vietnam.
 The capital and largest city is Kuala Lumpur.